JuanFernandez87/test_the8agency/README.md

 - Create a database with the name the8agency

 #### 3 He passed
-- Rename the file template.env
+- Rename the file template.env to .env
 - Set password on file .env
 - Configure the user in the file .env